-Lec.
-3 Lab.
-0 Cr.
-3 This course includes an introduction to the philosophy and application of security.
-The protection of personnel, facilities, and other assets as well as administrative, legal and technical problems of loss prevention and control are analyzed.
+This course includes an introduction to the philosophy and application of security.
+The protection of personnel, facilities, and other assets as well as administrative. legal and technical problems of loss prevention and control are analyzed.
 Prerequisite: CRJ 101, RDG 100.

-CRJ 115 Criminal Law I
+CRJ 115 Criminal Law I Lec.
+3

-Lec.
-3 Lab.
-0 Cr.
-3 This course covers the development of criminal law in America.

-The basic elements of specific criminal offenses, criminal law is defenses, and various legal principles upon which criminal law is established are reviewed.
+This course covers the development of criminal law in America.
+The basic elements of specific criminal offenses, criminal defenses, and various legal principles upon which criminal law is established are reviewed.